tapdata/tapdata.github.io/README.md

 #### Data Steward

-TapData can be used by data stewards in following possible scenarios(Road map feature):
+Tapdata can be used by data stewards in following possible scenarios(Road map feature):

 - Build an enterprise master data management platform, either as a hub or transactional type
 - As a metadata management solution